metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

 # RasterFrames: Enabling DataFrame-Based Analysis of Big Spatiotemporal Raster Data

-_Simeon H.K.
-Fitch_
+Simeon H.K.
+Fitch
 _VP of R&D_
 [_Astraea, Inc._ ](https://astraea.earth/)

-Human beings have a
-millennia-long history of organizing information in tabular form.
+Human beings have a millennia-long history of organizing information in tabular form.
 Typically, rows represent independent events or observations, and columns represent measurements from the observations.
-The forms have evolved, from hand-written agricultural records and transaction ledgers, to the advent of spreadsheets on the personal computer, and on to the creation of [R Data Frames][R] and [Python Pandas][Pandas].
+The forms have evolved, from hand-written agricultural records and transaction ledgers, to the advent of spreadsheets on the personal computer, and on to the creation of the _DataFrame_ data structure as found in [R Data Frames][R] and [Python Pandas][Pandas].
 The table-oriented data structure remains a common and critical component of organizing data across industries, and is the mental model employed by many data scientists across diverse forms of modeling and analysis.

 Today, DataFrames are the _lingua franca_ of data science.
 The evolution of the tabular form has continued with Apache Spark SQL, which brings DataFrames to the